CppProgrammer23/CppAdvancedTopic/non-linear algorithms/Readme.md

-# Binary Search Tree, Graphs, Heaps, Balanced Tree, N-ary Tree, Hash Tables
+# Binary Search Tree, Graphs, Heaps, Balanced Tree, N-ary Tree, Hash Tables, Divide and Conquer

 The different alogorithms will be found in a .dll with .lib and the necessary include files.